DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The handler `print_hello` takes an extractor as an argument.
 The extractor `Query` extractor implements the `FromRequestParts` trait.
 The `Query` extractor deserializes the query parameters into some type that implements `Deserialize`.
-In this case the query parameters are deserialized into a `HashMap<String, String>`.
+In this case, the query parameters are deserialized into a `HashMap<String, String>`.

 #sourcecode(numbering: none)[```bash